 There is no particular degree that is required in graphic designing, however, courses or diplomas in this field are helpful as they train in the tools and software needed.
 You can expect around $54,000 annually if you are employed as a graphic designer.

 As a photographer, you will be allotted the responsibility of shooting and clicking photographs.
-In this broad field, you can choose your interest in lines such as food, product, jewelry, wildlife photography and go on to click high-resolution based pictures for commercial purposes.
+In this broad field, you can choose your interest in lines such as food, product, jewelry, and wildlife photography and go on to click high-resolution pictures for commercial purposes.
 Although you will be part of a team that takes care of photography, you are much less likely to communicate regularly since clicking will be a one-person job.
 Like many other jobs mentioned above, this too will have minimal communication with the client to whom you sell your pictures and/or the supervisor for informational purposes.

 Although you can pursue photography after any degree, additional courses and diplomas are extremely supportive as they inform and prepare you for the materials and style needed.